Z31-A GS (12~24 VAC/VDC)

 Pressing the UP and DOWN keys, it is possible to select another parameter and change it, as described above.

-To exit the programming mode, press the “U” button for 2 seconds or don’t press any key for about 30 seconds and the controller will automatically exit the programming mode.
+When programming is complete, press the “U” button for 2 seconds or don’t press any key for about 30 seconds and the controller will automatically exit the programming mode.
+The display will return to the normal function mode displaying the current temperature with LEDs indicating operational activity.

-Press the “P” button and keep it pressed for about 5 seconds until the LED display flashes and the code that identifies the first parameter is displayed.
+Hold down the “P” button for about 5 seconds until the LED display flashes and the code that identifies the first parameter group “S.” is displayed.

-Using the DOWN key, select the Inputs parameter group “i.”
-(2nd group down) by pressing the “P” button.
+Using the DOWN key, select the Inputs parameter group (2nd group down) when “i.” is displayed, by pressing the “P” button.
 With the UP or DOWN key select the Probe calibration parameter “ i.C1” and press the “P” button.
-The display will show the current value, typically the default of 0.0.
+The display will show the current value.
+The factory default of is 0.0.

 Press the “U” button for 2 seconds or don’t press any key for about 30 seconds and the controller will automatically exit the programming mode.

-NOTE: The Z31 typically ships from the factory configured to allow for a two (2.0) degree temperature differential between set-point and activation.
-This reduces the total number of starts, may extend the life of the controller, and the temperature variation is often within an acceptable range, but if your requirements are for tighter control you can reduce the acceptable differential to zero.
-Push and hold the "P" button until the LEDs flash.
-Then push the down arrow seven times, until you see "HSEt," indicating hysteresis.
-Push the "P" button to display the current differential, by default “2.0” degrees.
-Push the down arrow until "0" or "0.0" is displayed.
-Leave the controller alone for about 15 seconds, and the controller will be re-programmed.
+NOTE: The Z31-A typically ships from the factory configured to allow for a two (2.0) degree temperature differential between set-point and activation.
+This reduces the total number of starts, may extend the life of the controller, and the temperature variation is often within an acceptable range for refrigeration.

-The Z31 can be programmed for either heating or cooling, but not both simultaneously.
-By default the controller is set for operation in the cooling mode.
-Since most customers use our thermoelectric assemblies for cooling, our instructions and illustrations are for operation in this mode.
+The Z31-A can be programmed for either cooling (anything below ambient) or heating (anything above ambient), but not both simultaneously.
+Since most customers use our thermoelectric assemblies for cooling, by default the controller is set for operation in the cooling mode.

-If you would like to use the Z31 for warming with our assemblies the controller must be re-programmed for heating and the polarity to the thermoelectric modules reversed.
+If you would like to use the Z31-A for warming with an ElectraCOOL™ assembly, the controller must be re-programmed for heating and the polarity to the thermoelectric modules reversed.

-Push and hold the "P" button on the Z31 until the LEDs flash.
-Push the down arrow 11 times until you see "Func," (indicating function).
-Push the "P" button and "Cool" will be displayed.
-Push the up or down arrow until "HEAt" is displayed.
+Hold down the “P” button for about 5 seconds until the LED display flashes and the code that identifies the first parameter group “S.” is displayed.
+Push the down arrow 2 times until you see "r." (indicating the temperature control parameter group).
+Push the "P" button.
+Scroll through the parameters until you see "r.HC" displayed indicating the heat or cool parameter.
+Push the "P" button and the current value, either “C” for cooling or “H” for heating will be displayed.
+If necessary, use the up or down arrow until "H" is displayed.
 Leave the controller alone for about 15 seconds, and the controller will be re-programmed for warming.

-If wiring a new assembly connect the black lead/s from the TE/s to post 4 on the Z31 and the red lead/s from the TE/s to a NEGATIVE (-) post on the power supply (to change the polarity).
-Make all other connections to the Z31 and power supply, as described and illustrated above (red to + and black to -) for cooling above.
+If wiring a new assembly, connect the black lead/s from the TE/s to post 4 on the Z31-A and the red lead/s from the TE/s to a NEGATIVE (-) post on the power supply (to change the polarity).
+Make all other connections to the Z31-A and power supply, as described and illustrated above (red to + and black to -) for cooling above.

-If you have the Z31 configured for cooling, the red, positive leads are in post position 4 of the Z31 and the negative leads are connected directly to the power supply.
-To switch polarity you can simply switch the connections.
-Remove the black leads from the negative post on the power supply and insert them into post 4 on the controller.
+If you have the Z31-A configured for cooling, the red, positive leads are in post position 4 of the Z31-A and the negative leads are connected directly to the power supply.
+To switch polarity you can simply switch these connections.
+Remove the black lead/s from the negative post on the power supply and insert them into post 4 on the controller.
 Place the red leads removed from post 4 of the controller to the same (negative) post that the black leads were removed from.
 Leave all other connections alone (as per the instructions and illustrations for cooling).

 SENSOR ERROR (E1)